Strategies to improve the quality of macroeconomic forecasts

 The scarce literature on evaluating model-based forecasts against expert adjusted forecasts shows that experts seem to overreact on news and also then to over-adjust.
 These insights have however limited impact, as in most, if not almost all, cases, it is unknown what the underlying econometric model forecasts are, if there are any.
 IMF, World Bank, OECD, ECB, and various other banks and institutes, give forecasts without telling how they create them.

-This project seeks to understand the origins of available forecasts, to unravel which part is judgement, and to see which of the potentially many cognitive biases are at stake when these forecasts are made.
-The unravelling is done using various econometric techniques and by field interviews.
+This groundbreaking project, in which interviews and experiments will be carried out by actual forecasters, seeks to understand the origins of available forecasts to unravel which part is judgement, and to see which of the potentially many cognitive biases are at stake when these forecasts are made.
+This is done using various econometric techniques and by field interviews.

 Macroeconomic forecasts; accuracy; expert adjustment, forecast bias; improvement